toa-io/toa/extensions/exposition/documentation/tree.md

 An RTD node that does not contain any Routes is called an _RTD leaf_.

+> Route declarations must not have a trailing slash.

+### Route variables

-Route segments prefixed with a colon `:` are Route Variables.
+Route segments prefixed with a colon (`:`) are Route variables.

+> A segment may include a reference to a single variable.
+> For instance, in the route `/messages/:sender-:recipient`,
+> a single variable is declared with the name `sender-:recipient`.

 Refer to [Query mapping](query.md) for the details.

-> Route declarations must not have a trailing slash.

 ### Route conflicts